Stamford DCF Lawyer

-Stamford DCF lawyers have seen generally two types of investigations.
+Our Stamford lawyers have seen generally two types of DCF investigations.
 A Full Investigation is more comprehensive and is initiated in cases considered to be “high risk.”
-A Family Assessment Response (or “FAR”) is initiated in lower risk cases.
+A Family Assessment Response (or “FAR”) is initiated in lower-risk cases.
 In each of these investigations, DCF investigators are obligated to conduct one-on-one interviews with all family members in the home, educators, health care professionals, and possibly neighbors.
-After a Full DCF Investigation, the Department then renders a decision as to whether the allegations of neglect or abuse are substantiated by the evidence.
+After a full DCF Investigation, the Department then renders a decision as to whether the allegations of neglect or abuse are substantiated by the evidence.

 How Do People Appeal DCF Substantiation Findings?

 The DCF makes a substantiation finding regarding any possible threat to the minor’s safety posed by the living situation and what if anything should be recorded in the public central registry maintained by DCF.
-In any DCF investigation, but especially in a Full Investigation, the risk of damage to family integrity is great.
+In any investigation, but especially in a Full Investigation, the risk of damage to family integrity is great.
 During a Family Assessment Response, the Department has 45 days to assess whether there are grounds to launch a Full Investigation or whether the case should be closed.
-Often families will work with a Stamford DCF lawyer to help ensure that a simple Family Assessment Response does not turn into a Full Investigation.
+Often families will work with a Stamford attorney to help ensure that a simple Family Assessment Response does not turn into a full DCF investigation.

 Role of a Potential Client